defshef/defshef-blackjack/README.md

 * AS 5H = 16, soft
 * AS 5H 7C = 13, hard
 * AS AC = 12, hard

+### Shuffle and deal

+We need some way of representing the deck of cards, and then shuffling it.
+Ideally just use a standard collection type, but we'll need a bit of code to generate all the possible cards.

+Once we have a shuffled deck, we need to deal.
+For now we'll just worry about one player against the dealer.
+Initially they need two cards each, dealt one at a time alternately.
+We should put this into some sort of datastructure to represent the state of the table (currently 3 fields: the deck, the dealer and the player).

 # License